BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 We can activate these profiles in different environments to set(override) the properties we need.
 The profile property can be defined as either an environment variable or a JVM system property.

-This profile property is a special property and cannot be overridden within your configuration definition.
-If a profile is set, it is only appended as a suffix to a key to determine if there is a profile property override for the key.

-When an environment variable or JVM system property with the key `bordertech.config.profile` is set, it is used as the suffix for each property lookup:
+When a property with the key `bordertech.config.profile` is set, it is used as the suffix for each property lookup:

 ``` java properties
 ## MOCK Environment set as an Environment or JVM System property only